helderpinto97/TE_VARFI_Model/README.md

 _Pinto, H., Pernice, R., Silva, M. E., Javorka, M., Faes, L., & Rocha, A. P. (2022).
 Multiscale partial information decomposition of dynamic processes with short and long-range correlations: theory and application to cardiovascular control.
 Physiological Measurement, 43(8), 085004._

-The _analysis_script.m_ shows an example of applying the methodology to cardiovascular series.
+The _analysis_script.m_ presents a pratical example of the methodology using cardiovascular and cardiorespiratory time series.